Americans with Disabilities Act of 1990: Michigan Paralyzed Veterans of America v. The University of Michigan

 Michigan Paralyzed Veterans of America v.
-The University of Michigan was a case filed before The United States District Court for the Eastern District of Michigan Southern Division.
-It was filed on behalf of the Michigan Paralyzed Veterans of America against University of Michigan – Michigan Stadium claiming that Michigan Stadium violated the Americans with Disabilities Act in its $226-million renovation by failing to add enough seats for disabled fans or accommodate the needs for disabled restrooms, concessions and parking.
+The University of Michigan was a case filed before the United States District Court for the Eastern District of Michigan.
+It was filed on behalf of the Michigan Paralyzed Veterans of America against the University of Michigan claiming that Michigan Stadium violated the Americans with Disabilities Act in its $226-million renovation by failing to add enough seats for disabled fans or accommodate the needs for disabled restrooms, concessions and parking.
 Additionally, the distribution of the accessible seating was at issue, with nearly all the seats being provided in the end-zone areas.
-The U.S. Department of Justice assisted in the suit filed by attorney Richard Bernstein of The Law Offices of Sam Bernstein in Farmington Hills, Michigan, which was settled in March 2008.
+The U.S. Department of Justice assisted in the suit, which was settled in March 2008.
 The settlement required the stadium to add 329 wheelchair seats throughout the stadium by 2010, and an additional 135 accessible seats in clubhouses to go along with the existing 88 wheelchair seats.
 This case was significant because it set a precedent for the uniform distribution of accessible seating and gave the DOJ the opportunity to clarify previously unclear rules.
 The agreement now is a blueprint for all stadiums and other public facilities regarding accessibility.